vr2453/typing-practice/README.md

 # Typing Practice

-A application to practice typing.
+An application to practice typing.

 ## Try It Out
 You can try the live version of this project: https://vr2453.github.io/typing-practice/